');

 About Erie, CO

-Erie is a mid-sized city in Colorado with a population of 31,927 residents.
-The median household income is $163,644 per year, which is above the national average.
-The median age in Erie is 37.6 years.
+Erie is a mid-sized city located in Colorado with a population of 31,927 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $163,644 per year, which is 118% above the national median of $75,149.
+The median age of 37.6 years is close to the US median age of 38.9 years.

 How Erie Ranks in Colorado